vaniisgh/Exploration-of-GC-content-/README.md

 # GCContent
-Please refer to Rough Notebook as it outlines how to final solution was formulated
+Please refer to Rough Notebook as it outlines how to final solution was formulated : gtfparsing